 God is the loving unity of the three divine persons of the Trinity.
 When we meditate on the real presence of Jesus at Adoration, when we jointly participate in the Mass with the Eucharist at its center, and when we receive that Eucharist at Communion, we enter into that same Trinitarian life of unity and love.

 Dino Piccinini

-St. Francis de Sales Seminary 3257 S. Lake Drive St. Francis, WI 53235-3702

-Year Discipleship IV
+St. Francis de Sales Seminary 3257 S. Lake Drive St. Francis, WI 53235-3702 Year Discipleship IV be a trusting recipient and instrument of that mercy.

-ParishSt.
-Bernard Parish, Green Bay
+Parish St. Bernard Parish, Green Bay